Dotan-Peleh/currency-convertor/docs/GOOGLE_SHEETS_TEMPLATE.md

 - `Source` (Column E) - Source of the rate (e.g., "exchangerate-api.com")

 **Notes**:
-- New rates are appended daily (not overwritten)
+- Latest rates overwrite the fixed range A1:E1661 (keeps only current rates)
-- Useful for auditing and tracking rate changes over time
+- Useful for auditing and tracking current exchange rates
-- Can be used to analyze historical pricing
+- Previous rates are not kept (only latest snapshot)

 ## Setup Instructions